h-ohsaki/chatgpt-el/README.md

 # NAME

-chatgpt-el - interactively access AIs (ChatGPT/Gemini/Claude/DeepSeek) from Emacs
+chatgpt-el - interactively access AIs (ChatGPT/Gemini/Claude/Copilot) from Emacs

 ![video](screenshot/video.gif)

 # DESCRIPTION

-**chatgpt-el** is an Emacs Lisp program designed to interactively access AIs (e.g., ChatGPT, Gemini and Claude) from within Emacs.
+**chatgpt-el** is an Emacs Lisp program designed to interactively access AIs (e.g., ChatGPT, Gemini, Claude, and Copilot) from within Emacs.
 While those AIs can be accessed via API interfaces using a programming language like Python and several modules, such access has several drawbacks.

 1. Batch processing through APIs is slow; accessing APIs is slow, and responses can often take an unnecessarily long time.
 Such slow response